-You only need a valid form of identification to vote if you haven’t voted at your current location before.
+You need a valid form of identification (preferably, driver’s license or other photo ID) only if you haven’t voted as a resident of your current precinct before.
+It is not correct to say “if you have not voted before in PA” or “in your current polling place” (the physical location can change; it is the precinct that counts).
 Call 833-728-6837 if you believe a polling official is requesting identification erroneously.

-The PA Department of State has issued several recommendations for voters headed to the polls:
+The PA Department of State has issued these recommendations for voters headed to the polls:

-Practicing good hand hygiene.
-You may want to bring hand sanitizer with you, if you have it, for your personal use.
+- Practice good hand hygiene.
+You may want to bring hand sanitizer with you for your personal use.

-Maintaining social distance from poll workers and other voters.
-This means staying about 6 feet apart from other people while you are waiting in line, checking in and voting.
+- Maintain social distance from poll workers and other voters.
+This means staying about six feet apart from other people while you are waiting in line, checking in and voting.

 - In a presidential election year, the primary is in April.
 In all other election years, the primary is in May.